Healthdirect Free Australian health advice you can count on.

 Self-care at home

-• avoiding foods that cause pain when you swallow
+• Avoid things that irritate your throat, such as smoke or foods that may cause pain when you swallow.

 Find out more about self-care tips on what to do if you have a high temperature (fever).